A.H. v. French

 The state’s Town Tuition Program provides tuition benefits for students who live in towns without public schools.
-Towns that pay tuition for their students instead of maintaining a public high school are called “sending towns,” and they directly provide tuition on behalf of their students to any private school that the family chooses.
-Students may use this benefit at any public school or approved secular private school, but the towns denied the benefit to students who chose religious private high schools.
-That included Rice Memorial High School, which the Roman Catholic Diocese of Burlington owns and operates.
+Those towns pay tuition to other schools on behalf of their students instead of maintaining a public high school.
+Students were able to use this benefit at any public school or approved secular private school they chose, but the towns denied the benefit to students who chose religious private schools under the state's “adequate safeguards” requirement, the subject of both lawsuits, A.H. v.
+French and E.W. v.
+French.